 Codes A and B. Low-income housing credit.
 The partnership will report your share of the low-income housing credit using code A if section 42(j)(5) applies.
-If section 42(j)(5) does not apply, your share of the credit will be reported using code B. Any allowable low-income housing credit (reported as code A or code B) is entered on line 4 of Form 8586, Low-Income Housing Credit.
+If section 42(j)(5) does not apply, your share of the credit will be reported using code B. Any allowable low-income housing credit (reported as code A or code B) is entered on line 4 of Form 8586, Low-Income Housing Credit, or line 1e of Form 3800 (see TIP above).

 Keep a separate record of the amount of low-income housing credit from each of these sources so that you can correctly compute any recapture of low-income housing credit that may result from the disposition of all or part of your partnership interest.
-For more information, see the instructions for Form 8611, Recapture of Low-Income Housing Credit.
+For more information on recapture, see the instructions for Form 8611, Recapture of Low-Income Housing Credit.